P7XCKD/NF/Notes Factory/Semister 3/PRJ/xps/prj xp 7 long.md

 ```

 ### Dynamic Method Dispatch:
-Dynamic method dispatch in Java allows for the resolution of method calls at runtime based on the actual type of the object, rather than the reference type.
-This mechanism supports method overriding, where a subclass provides a specific implementation of a method already defined in its superclass.
-At runtime, Java dynamically selects the appropriate method implementation to execute, depending on the object's actual class.
+Dynamic method dispatch in Java refers to the process of resolving method calls at runtime based on the actual object's type, rather than the type of reference used to call the method.
+This is achieved through method overriding, where a subclass provides its own implementation of a method defined in its superclass.
+The Java Virtual Machine (JVM) uses the actual object's class to determine which method to execute, allowing for flexible and dynamic method resolution.

 **Syntax**:
 ```java